Humane Society offering curbside adoptions while centers are closed to the public

 Starting Wednesday, pre-approved adopters will be able to pull up to the shelters in St. Louis or Maryland Heights and get a new furry friend without leaving their car.

+"It's a pretty good deal when you can just walk up to a place and you can get a friend," said Vickie Bush, who was looking to add a cat to her home.
+Her last cat passed away.

+"He's definitely going to make me smile because I'm alone.
+Family-wise, it's just me," she said.

 “If you are spending time at home and have been considering adding a new animal family member, we would like to make as many pet companion connections as we can,” said Debbie Hill, vice president of operations at HSMO.
-“Animals can be very comforting in times of stress and can be a welcome distraction.
-In addition to supporting the shelters by adding a heart-warming, furry member to your family, adopting during the current ‘Stay-At-Home’ mandate also offers the convenience of built-in training and bonding time.”
+“Animals can be very comforting in times of stress and can be a welcome distraction."

+Hill added that now is the perfect time for many families to welcome a new furry member to the family because of the stay-at-home mandate underway in the St. Louis area.

+The Deering family said they've been thinking about getting a puppy to brighten their kids' days, now that school has been called off for the next several weeks.

 The Humane Society also is offering a few fee reductions to sweeten the deal.